 Please write a short, courteous but forceful letter to the Premier

-- Urge the government to at least ensure that no further harm is done while the issue of Treaty rights obligations remains unresolved.
+- Urge the government to at least ensure that no further harm is done while the issue is still before the courts.

 In addition to sending an email, or sending a letter by post, you are also encouraged to phone the Premier's office and leave a message.

 Premier John Horgan